jagenjo/webglstudio.js/guides/README.md

 ## Is there any tutorials, videos, books or content to learn how to use it? ##

-Not yet, but I'm working on that, but there are guides in the repositories of LiteScene, LiteGraph and LiteGL.
+Not yet, but I'm working on that, but there are guides in the repositories of [LiteScene](https://github.com/jagenjo/litescene.js/tree/master/guides) and in this repository.

 ## Which major features are missing? ##